jimkang/off-brand-vine/README.md

 off-brand-vine
 ==================

-A job that takes videos from a Twitter account and puts it into a GitHub repo (from which you can make a web page that displays them).
+A process that takes videos from a Twitter account and puts it into a GitHub repo (from which you can make a web page that displays them).

 Installation
 ------------